autonomio/talos/README.md

 This will be appended to the round results .csv file and together with the dataset_name form a unique handler for the experiment.

-#### hyperio_log_name
+#### talos_log_name

 The path to the master log file where a log entry is created for every single scan event together with meta-information such as what type of prediction challenge it is, how the data is transformed (e.g. one-hot encoded).
 This data can be useful for training models for the purpose of optimizing models.
 That's right, models that make models.

-By default hyperio.log is in the present working directory.
+By default talos.log is in the present working directory.
 It's better to change this to something where it has persistence.

 #### debug

-Useful when you don't want records to be made in to the master log (./hyperio.log)
+Useful when you don't want records to be made in to the master log (./talos.log)